RoboticAgents/course-information/README.md

-# CMPSC 311 Course Syllabus
+# Robotic Agents Course Information

 This repository contains information about the Robotic Agents course, including the course objectives and the schedule.